Records tumble as over five thousand players register to play football on the North Coast

-OVER five thousand players have registered to play football on the North Coast as records tumble across football clubs in the region.
+OVER five thousand players registered to play football on the North Coast as participation records tumbled across football clubs in the region.

-Registrations increased by 40% on the North Coast resulting in the strongest year on year growth in Northern New South Wales.
+Registrations increased by 40% compared to 2020 resulting in the North Coast recording the highest annual growth in Northern New South Wales.

-2021 registrations also surpassed 2019 volumes resulting in a full recovery in registrations from last year’s COVID-19 impacted season plus an additional growth of 7%.
+This year also surpassed the 2019 pre-COVID registrations, resulting in a full recovery plus an additional growth of 7% from the COVID impacted season.

-Club Development Officer at Macksville Football Club, David Pirani gave some insights into the growth in numbers.
+Sawtell FC registered 553 players across all age groups and the numbers are still on the rise as Club President, Simon Portus, explained to News Of The Area.

-“This year we have 125 players registered so far spread over ten teams, two seniors, seven juniors and the MiniRoos whereas six years ago we had 45 players, two seniors and one junior team.
+“We are delighted the regos are so strong, we have 553 registered players so far and they are still going to be open for a while, so it’s going to be a bumper year for sure.

-“We have promoted the Active Kid’s Voucher provided by the state government, which has helped tremendously with our Junior development.
+“Boambee’s overall registrations are up 10% on 2020, our biggest percentage increase is our females with them making up 20% of our.overall registrations.

-“The results being a growth from about 15 juniors to 77 plus an additional 17 MiniRoos ranging from five to seven year olds,” said David.
+“77 registered females in a small club such as ours is a testament to the club’s continued support of females in football, we are already planning for the upcoming ‘Female Football Week’ next month,” said Fiona.

-General Manager for North Coast Football, Andrew Woodward highlighted the efforts of the volunteers through the pandemic.
+General Manager for North Coast Football, Andrew Woodward applauded the efforts of the volunteers through the pandemic.

 “With the global pandemic in 2020, our registration numbers were down by 10 per cent, I thought we could get half of that back this year.